 This is the sort of thing that can set off devaluation from them in the first place.

 You, just living your life, say to them, “No, I want to see my friends tonight.
 I don’t want to cancel my plans.”

 Or, “No, I don’t want to drive for an hour to come see you tonight.
 I’m really tired.”

 They expect to be catered to.
 Early in the relationship, little did you know that you simply not doing what they wanted you to do whenever they wanted you to do it meant that you were likely already injuring them and didn’t even know it.

 But now you can do it on purpose just to show them they can’t control you.
 They hate not being in control.

-The narcissist does all kinds of things to constantly trigger you into being anxious or upset, including: calling you a name, mentioning how much better an ex was at making them feel, exploding because you took too long to text when you were out with your friends, telling you that you are a stalker because you provide proof that he or she is lying about their whereabouts the previous evening, and making a snide, cutting comment under his or her breath but where your mutual friends cannot overhear while the two of you are out about something that they know will hurt you.
+Examples can include mentioning how much better an ex was at making them feel, exploding because you took too long to text when you were out with your friends, making a cutting comment under his or her breath but where your mutual friends cannot overhear about something that they know will hurt you.

-One of the things narcissists hate most is feeling replaceable– ironic, since they use people solely to prop up their own egos and as such treat people as if they are completely and utterly replaceable.
+The real idea with this not just that you’re leaving them for someone else, but that you’re making sure they know, right?
+One of the things narcissists hate most is feeling replaceable.
+This is ironic since they use people solely to prop up their own egos and as such treat people as if they are completely and utterly replaceable.

 Narcissists hate feeling invisible and worthless.
-Even if you react negatively to something that they do and tell them what you think about it, they still know that they matter enough to make you upset and to speak with them about it.
+Even if you react negatively to something that they do, they still know that they matter enough to make you upset and to speak with them about it.